thismusicdude/openapi-enums/README.md

 ```

-Babel -which is already included in the generated module- throws a `BABEL_PARSE_ERROR` with the code `MissingSemicolon`, which makes sense, since the produces Code in the first codeline is not ECMAScript compatible.
+While building the generated Code, Babel -which is already included in the generated module- throws a `BABEL_PARSE_ERROR` with the code `MissingSemicolon`.
+Which makes sense, since the generated Code in the first codeline is not ECMAScript compatible.

-An easy way how this could be fixed, maybe would be to generate the code as following:
+An easy way how this could be fixed, would be maybe to generate the code as following:
 ```javascript
 CoolParameters.prototype['firstCase'] = FirstCaseEnum['50'];
 ```

 # Other Test Cases we experimented with
+After this incident we asked ourselves if there could be also other test-cases that could result in a similiar issue.
+So we defined in the included yaml file other parameters with other potential cases, that could result into errors.

-In the yaml file other parameters are defined. to get to the parameters that throw an error through babel, it is mandatory to comment out the various previous parameters in the yaml file.
+To get to the parameters that throw an error through babel, just comment out the various previous parameters in the yaml file that throw an error.

 ## Case 2: secondCase
 ```yaml